Make An Appointment

 Where do your doctors perform surgery (if needed)?

-Our doctors are credentialed with all major hospital systems in the area including intermountain Health Care (IHC) and Mountain Star networks.
-Our surgeons only operate where the best pediatric sedation services are offered including IHC hospitals (Utah Valley Hospital and Riverton Hospital–part of the Primary Children’s Network), and outpatient surgical centers (Central Utah and Riverwoods Surgical Centers).
+Our doctors are credentialed with all major hospital systems in the area including intermountain Health Care (IHC), Primary Children’s (Lehi), and Mountain Star networks.
+Our surgeons only operate where the best pediatric sedation services are offered including IHC hospitals, Utah Valley Hospital, and outpatient surgical centers (Central Utah and Riverwoods Surgical Centers).

 Let Us Make Your Life Clearer